pagkly/Zed/Investopedia4/How Sampling Errors Work.md

 ## Understanding Sampling Errors

 A sampling error is a deviation in sampled value versus the true population value due to the fact the sample is not [[representative]](https://www.investopedia.com/terms/r/representative-sample.asp) of the population or biased in some way.
-Even randomized samples will have some sampling error since it is only an approximation of the population from which it is drawn.
+Even randomized samples [[Will|will]] have some sampling error since it is only an approximation of the population from which it is drawn.

 Sampling errors can be eliminated when the [[sample]](https://www.investopedia.com/terms/s/sample.asp) size is increased and also by ensuring that the sample adequately represents the entire population.
 Assume, for example, that XYZ Company provides a subscription-based service that allows consumers to pay a monthly fee to stream videos and other programming over the web.